Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Method: construction of effective Hamiltonians

-These results demonstrate that, in gapped systems, the effective couplings decay rapidly with distance.
-Consequently, the NLC expansions converges quickly even for small clusters, enabling accurate and efficient construction of effective Hamiltonians.
+These results illustrate that, for dispersions of the above generic gapped form, the effective couplings decay exponentially with distance.
+Consequently, NLCE converges rapidly even when truncated to relatively small clusters, enabling an accurate and efficient construction of effective Hamiltonians.